jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/SizeOf/task.md

 Because of that, it covers a wider range of possible values: from `-9,223,372,036,854,775,808` (equal to `-2^63`) to `9,223,372,036,854,775,807` (equal to `2^63-1`).

-Integer-valued types can also be declared `unsigned`.
+Integer-valued types can also be declared as `unsigned`.
 This modifier does not change the size of the type but affects its value range – `unsigned` integer types can only have non-negative values.